 TGbe editor: Please update the 3rd paragraph in this subclause as shown below:

 Each AP affiliated with an MLD shall be independently configured to operate as a transmitted or as a nontransmitted BSSID in a multiple BSSID set, or as an AP belonging to a co-hosted BSSID set, or as an AP that is not part of either a multiple BSSID set or a co-hosted BSSID set.
-Annex AA provides example configurations.[8253]
+Annex AA provides example configurations.
+Each AP MLD, that is affiliated with APs belonging to a multiple BSSID set or a co-hosted BSSID set, shall independently assign a Link ID to each of its affiliated APs.[8253]